 Axolotls are becoming very popular aquarium pets because of their unique and cute appearance with the flowing mane of gills attached to their head.

-They have even been named ‘Toothless’ a lot because they resemble the infamous cartoon dragon.
+They have even been named ‘Toothless’ because they resemble the famous cartoon dragon from the movie “How to Tame Your Dragon.“

-Axolotls have been classified as a critically endangered species by the International Union for Conservation of Nature and”face an extremely high risk of”extinction”in the wild since their wild population is so low and declining rapidly.
+Axolotls have been classified as critically endangered species by the International Union for Conservation of Nature and “face an extremely high risk of extinction” in the wild since their wild population is so low and declining rapidly.

 Wow!
 What in the water world is going on here?